 Take it to the next level: Don’t end the meeting there!
 Work with your members to deliver resources to your Title IX coordinator and make sure your campus is in compliance with Title IX.

 Diversity and inclusion are critical to AAUW’s mission.
 AAUW provides various activities that help create a dialogue around the intersections of identity.
 Pick an activity and adapt it to kick off your next meeting!

 Take it to the next level: Don’t forget to ask yourselves who is missing from the conversation.
-Use AAUW’s Diversity and Inclusion Tool Kit to discover how to include different voices and make your meetings accessible to your entire campus community.
+Discover how to include different voices and make your meetings accessible to your entire campus community.